mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/ref_data_sourcerer_sql_queries.md

 "@

 ```
-The SourceName.ps1 file is a good way to convert to JSON and use a single "Create" file.
-Name your "SourceName.ps1" to match the source you are trying to create so you can manage muliple sources in this manner.

-4. Create a new `SourceName.ps` file.
-Name appropriately and changes "defs" to match the source you would like to create.
+4. Create a new `SourceName.ps1` file (Name appropriately based on your source).
+This will hold the variable values that the new source script will call.
 5. Add the following syntax to the new file.

 ```ps